mitchellh/gon/README.md

 for notarization to complete.
 If `gon` is interrupted, you can check the status of a request yourself using the request UUID that `gon` outputs after submission.

+### Using within Automation

+`gon` is built to support running within automated environments such as CI pipelines.
+In this environment, you should use JSON configuration files with `gon` and the `-log-json` flag to get structured logging output.

+`gon` always outputs human-readable output on stdout (including errors) and all log output on stderr.
+By specifying `-log-json` the log entries will be structured with JSON.
+You can process the stream of JSON using a tool such as `jq` or any scripting language to extract critical information such as the request UUID, status, and more.

+When `gon` is run in an environment with no TTY, the human output will not be colored.
+This makes it friendlier for output logs.

+Example:

+    $ gon -log-level=info -log-json ./config.hcl
+	...

+**Note you must specify _both_ `-log-level` and `-log-json`.** The `-log-level` flag enables logging in general.
+An `info` level is enough in automation environments to get all the information you'd want.